ybieri/Additional_CORS_Checks/README.md

 ![Add to corsair](https://github.com/ybieri/CORSair/blob/master/doc/add_to_corsair.png)

-* The requests to test for CORS misconfigurtaion can then be sent using the `Send CORS requests for selected entry` button.
+* The requests to test for CORS misconfiguration can then be sent using the `Send CORS requests for selected entry` button.

 ![Send requests](https://github.com/ybieri/CORSair/blob/master/doc/send_requests.png)